 There was one problem though — it was seemingly impossible to see this experimentally.

-Our simulations showed that when you included this literal wrinkle, the delocalized dangling bond was no longer magnetic, i. e. the spins paired up, cancelling each other out.
-It was no wonder then that it was impossible to detect any delocalized magnetism when experiments were done on graphene sheets bombarded with ions.
-If you wanted to see delocalized magnetism, you had to find a way to create a hole in the atomic sheet, while also ensuring that the sheet remained two-dimensional.
+Our simulations showed that when you included this literal wrinkle, the free dangling bond was no longer magnetic, i. e. the spins paired up, cancelling each other out.
+It was no wonder then that it was impossible to detect any ‘free’ magnetism when experiments were done on graphene sheets bombarded with ions.
+If you wanted to see this magnetism, you had to find a way to create a hole in the atomic sheet while also ensuring that the sheet remained two-dimensional.

 We eventually wrote up these findings in a paper and published it in April 2016.
 However, theoretical predictions are merely castles in the sky if they are not validated by experiments.
 You can imagine then that I was delighted when an experimental paper came out just six months later, confirming our predictions!
-In this work, instead of creating holes in graphene by bombarding it with ions, the authors synthesized graphene in a unique way that ensured it had naturally occurring holes in it, thereby preserving the two-dimensional nature of the atomic sheet.
-Using a tool called a scanning tunneling microscope, the researchers found evidence for unpaired, delocalized spins — magnetism!
+In this work, instead of creating holes in graphene by bombarding it with ions, the authors synthesized graphene using a new method that ensured it had naturally occurring holes in it, thereby preserving the two-dimensional nature of the atomic sheet.
+Employing a tool called a scanning tunneling microscope, the researchers found evidence for unpaired, free spins — magnetism!

 This is all old news though.
 I have since gone on to become an experimentalist.
 Meanwhile, graphene has not done too badly for itself either.
 It started with the astonishing discovery of superconductivity in twisted bilayer graphene in 2018, which led to a flood of research on this material by some of the smartest researchers in the world.
 Among the many remarkable fruits of these efforts is the recent discovery of a rare, exotic form of magnetism that comes not from unpaired spins, but from the circular motion of electrons.
 It’s safe to say that the story of magnetism in graphene is far from finished.